 Approach 1.3 Increase the extent of forest cover within urban areas

-Approach 1.4 Increase or implement agroforestry practices.
+Approach 1.4 Increase or implement agroforestry practices

 Strategy 2: Sustain fundamental ecological functions